v-finance/cross-python/README.rst

-Alternative scons based build script for the CPython interpreter.
+Alternative meson based build script for the CPython interpreter.

 The aspiration of this script is to have a modular and easy to customize build script that facilitates cross compilation of the CPython interpreter.